OpenFn/kit/packages/lightning-mock/README.md

 ## Usage

-The server exposes a small dev API allowing you to post an Attempt.
+The server exposes a small dev API allowing you to post an Run.

-You can add an attempt (`{ jobs, triggers, edges }`) to the queue with:
+You can add an run (`{ jobs, triggers, edges }`) to the queue with:

 ```
-curl http://localhost:8888/attempt --json @tmp/attempt.json
+curl http://localhost:8888/run --json @tmp/run.json
 ```

-Here's an example attempt:
+Here's an example run:

 ```
 {
-  "id": "my-attempt,
+  "id": "my-run,
   "triggers": [],
   "edges": [],
   "jobs": [